Charlotte (1784 ship): Convict transport

 Charlotte arrived at Port Jackson, Sydney, Australia, on 26 January 1788.
 This voyage was commemorated on the Charlotte Medal, commissioned by White and created by the convict Thomas Barrett.

+One female convict, thought to be Ellen Fraser 1764-1840 (nee Redchester), was transferred from "Prince of Wales" to " Charlotte" on 13 August 1787, during the stop in Rio, where she joined her husband William Fraser who was a convict on the " Charlotte".
+Ellen gave birth to the second child of British parents in the colony (John Fraser).

-She left Port Jackson on 6 May 1788 bound for China to take on a cargo of tea, under charter to the East India Company.
+She left Port Jackson on 6 May 1788, bound for China to take on a cargo of tea, under charter to the East India Company.